Vault Messaging

 Overview

-- Receive Address (VaultX): a shareable address with its own keypair and policy controls.
+- Receive Address: a shareable address with its own keypair and policy controls.

 How It Works

-- Address-based sending: users send to an address, not a global identity.
+- Address‑based sending: messages and files are sent to a Safe through an address, not to a global identity.

 - Client‑side hashing: Receive Addresses are hashed on the client and sent as